nushell/nushell.github.io/book/pipelines.md

 Currently, the use of `$in` on a stream in a pipeline results in a "collected" value, meaning the pipeline "waits" on the stream to complete before handling `$in` with the full results.
 However, this behavior is not guaranteed in future releases.
 To ensure that a stream is collected into a single variable, use the [`collect` command](/commands/docs/collect.html).

+Likewise, avoid using `$in` when normal pipeline input will suffice, as internally `$in` forces a conversion from `PipelineData` to `Value` and _may_ result in decreased performance and/or increased memory usage.

 ## Working with external commands